X

 Preamble

-IAEM has a Code of Professional Conduct that seeks to address a range of issues that impact the emergency management professional on their day-to-day work.
+The IAEM Code of Professional Conduct seeks to address a range of issues that impact emergency management professionals in their day-to-day work.
 Maintenance of public trust and confidence is central to the effectiveness of the Emergency Management Profession.
-This Code aims to ensure and justify public trust and confidence in the services provided by members of the International Associations of Emergency Managers (IAEM).
+This Code aims to ensure and justify public trust and confidence in the services provided by members.

 Principles

-The members of the Association agree to conduct themselves in accordance with the basic principles of RESPECTCOMMITMENT, and PROFESSIONALISM.
+The members of IAEM-USA shall conduct themselves in accordance with the basic principles of RESPECT, COMMITMENT, and PROFESSIONALISM.

 RESPECT